 Many readers may visualize attackers dropping plain, unmarked, USB keys into parking lots and hoping for the best.
 But USB attackers can be quite sophisticated and go above and beyond in the branding and marketing of their malicious USB keys.
 Some are creating official looking “FedEx” packaging, which includes professional-looking, high-quality, folders, letters, and USB keys.
 Some of these USB scams are so, so good, I wonder if I could spot the phish.
 Here are two examples:

 Fake Microsoft Office Scam

-In this example, the potential victim was mailed out what looked like a (free) version of Microsoft Office Professional plus (see images of the package below taken from Twitter).
+In this example, the potential victim was mailed out what looked like a (free) version of Microsoft Office Professional plus.

 Is this original, legitimate, Microsoft packaging the hacker simply re-used or is it newly created, fake branding?
 I do not know.
 It is that good.